mattyleo/MatchingGame/README.md

 A Classic Memory Game

+## How to Download

+### Lunch the game directly

+To Download this repository click on _Clone/Download_ button on the top right of this page and save the zip folder on your desktop.
+To run the project you just need to:
+* Unzip the folder
+* open the project folder
+* run the file index.html
+* have Fun!!!!

+### To run the project on a server:
+Download the repository clicking on _Clone/Download_ button, unzip the folder on your descktop and open it using your favorite code editor from there you can run a server made in python or you can just use a extension like live server and start to play with it.

 ## How to play

-Clicking on a card will start the game, a timer wil start to count how many seconds you will take to discover each cards.
+Clicking on a card will start the game, a timer will start to count how many seconds you will take to discover each cards.
 Your goal is to match two cards of the same type at a time.
 Then try to match all pairs using minimum moves as possible.